Ezekiel 21:15

 So that their hearts may melt and many may stumble, I have appointed at all their gates a sword for slaughter.
 Yes, it is ready to flash like lightning; it is drawn for slaughter.

-So that their hearts may melt
+So that their hearts may melt and many may stumble,

-it is sharpened for slaughter
+it is drawn for slaughter.

 Persons / Places / Events